Transcript

 I didn't understand the implication.

-Well yes, you met a lot of friends.
+Well yes, you've met lots of friends.

 Yeah, go ahead and tell it.
 No...
 But maybe explain the moral.